 If you need to force the Dynamic Atlas to be enabled, execute the following code:

 cc.macro.CLEANUP_IMAGE_CACHE = false; cc.dynamicAtlasManager.enabled = true;

-Note that this code is written in the outermost layer of the project script, not in class functions such as
+Note that the code should be placed in the outermost scope, not in any class functions such as

 start, to ensure that it takes effect immediately during project loading.
 Otherwise, if you enable Dynamic Atlas once any texture cache has been released, an error may result.